 You need to make sure that you find every nuance of the law to apply it to your client in the best way possible to save them the most amounts of taxes.

 There are black and white areas and grey areas.
 Some are black and white where you can’t do it and some are grey where you need to make sure you structure it where you can do it.

 I have worked on plenty of tax returns that were prepared by others that are weekend warriors doing this profession during tax season or retired from the profession and they are not keeping up with their continuing education.
 Make sure you have somebody that is making sure they know what all the current laws are – especially with the major changes we have for the tax year 2018.

 For most people, it is a once or twice in a lifetime thing that they are doing.
 You are not doing this every day.
 You need to have a professional to guide you through and make sure that you have crossed every T and dotted every I.

-Does a Deceased Persons Estate Owe Federal Estate Tax in California?
+Does a Deceased Persons Estate Owe Federal Estate Tax?

-California inheritance tax, often referred to as a death tax does not apply in the state of California.
+Often referred to as a death tax does not apply in the state.

-Beneficiaries and heirs get their inheritance and do not pay estate inheritance tax.
+Beneficiaries and heirs get their inheritance and do not pay tax.

-When we inherit property, they do not consider it ordinary income.
-That means in California we do not pay income tax.
+When we inherit property, they do not consider its ordinary income.
+That means we do not pay income tax.